KateHwang0929/Learning_based_robotics/cartpole-imitation-learning/README.md

 ## Reward

-The environment gives a reward of `+1` for every time step that the pole stays balanced.
+The environment gives a reward of `+1` for every time step that the pole stays balanced

-A higher total reward means the pole remained upright for a longer period of time.
+A higher total reward means the pole remained upright for a longer period of time

 ## Procedure

-1. Create an expert policy using a rule-based linear feedback controller.
+1. Create an expert policy using a rule-based linear feedback controller
-2. Collect demonstration data from the expert policy.
+2. Collect demonstration data from the expert policy
-3. Train an imitation learning policy using the expert demonstrations.
+3. Train an imitation learning policy using the expert demonstrations
-4. Test the learned policy in the CartPole environment.
+4. Test the learned policy in the CartPole environment
-5. Compare the learned policy’s performance with the expert policy.
+5. Compare the learned policy’s performance with the expert policy

 ## Goal